thelazycrazybrain/LazyApiPack.XmlTools/LazyApiPack.XmlTools/ReadMe.md

 # XmlArrayAttribute, XmlArrayItemAttribute
 Use this attribute to serialize a property or field as an xml array (simple properties only!)

+# XmlObsoleteAttribute
+Use this attribute to make a property obsolete in xml.
+If this attribute is present, the property will be deserialized, but not serialized again.
+This attribute is used if a property gets replaced by another property but this value is needed for the migration process.

+-> See section "Migration"

 # Interfaces
 ## IExtendedXmlSerializable